JeanRehr/microJEDI/README.md

 $ java com/microjedi/Main
 ```

-Due to the Java's lack of unsigned support (especially) for bytes, some instructions might not work (namely only compare) on a Java version.
+Due to Java's lack of unsigned support (especially) for bytes, some instructions might not work (namely only compare) as intended on a Java version (when compare receives a byte with a value higher than 128 it underflows).

 Translated text available in the com/microjedi/Text.java file.